-For siblings: a copy of your birth certificates or other legal documentation showing you have the same parent For spouses: a copy of your marriage certificate, legal civil union, or registered domestic partnership at the time of the qualifying partner's acceptance to AUACOM or AICASA; couples who are legally joined after matriculation are not eligible Siblings or spouses may be enrolled in separately in AUACOM and AICASA to qualify for the discount
+- For siblings: a copy of your birth certificates or other legal documentation showing you have the same parent. - For spouses: a copy of your marriage certificate, legal civil union, or registered domestic partnership at the time of the qualifying partner's acceptance to AUACAS; couples who are legally joined after matriculation are not eligible - Siblings or spouses may be enrolled separately in AUACOM and AUACAS to qualify for the discount - Both students must maintain a Pass grade each period enrolled at AUACAS.